-- 3.1 The majority of employees' pay and conditions of service are agreed nationally either via the National Joint Council (NJC) for Local Government Services, or the Joint National Council (JNC) for Chief Officers, with regional or local variations. - 3.2 The rest of the workforce are employed on Soulbury conditions of service, some on conditions determined by the Joint National Council for Youth and Community Workers, some staff covered by the School Teachers Pay and Conditions Document and some staff on locally agreed terms and conditions for Lecturers and Tutors. - 3.3 There are also a number of staff who are protected by the provisions of TUPE (Transfer of Undertakings (Protection of Employment) Regulations 2006) following transfers into the organisation and have retained their existing terms and conditions. - 3.4 It is the practice of the Council to seek the views of local trade unions on pay related matters, recognising that elements are settled within a national framework. - 3.5 For staff on NJC terms and conditions, the Council uses the national pay spine to determine its pay scale, which is now made up of lettered grades. - 3.6 All roles are evaluated as follows i) Up to Grade O under the Greater London Provincial Council (GLPC) job evaluation scheme; ii) Grade P under a local variation to the GLPC job evaluation scheme; and iii) Above Grade P under the Joint Negotiating Committee for Chief Officers job evaluation scheme. - 3.7 The Council signed a Single Status agreement in April 2008 with trade unions.
+- 3.1 The majority of employees' pay and conditions of service are agreed nationally either via the National Joint Council (NJC) for Local Government Services, or the Joint National Council (JNC) for Chief Officers, with regional or local variations. - 3.2 The rest of the workforce are employed on Soulbury conditions of service, some on conditions determined by the Joint National Council for Youth and Community Workers, some staff covered by the School Teachers Pay and Conditions Document and some staff on locally agreed terms and conditions for Lecturers and Tutors. - 3.3 There are also a number of staff who are protected by the provisions of TUPE (Transfer of Undertakings (Protection of Employment) Regulations 2006) following transfers into the organisation and have retained their existing terms and conditions. - 3.4 It is the practice of the Council to seek the views of local trade unions on pay related matters, recognising that elements are settled within a national framework. - 3.5 For staff on NJC terms and conditions, the Council uses the national pay spine to determine its pay scale, which is now made up of lettered grades. - 3.6 All roles are evaluated as follows: - i) Up to Grade O under the Greater London Provincial Council (GLPC) job evaluation scheme; - ii) Grade P under a local variation to the GLPC job evaluation scheme: - iii) Above Grade P using independent benchmarking data for comparator organisations. - 3.7 The Council signed a Single Status agreement in April 2008 with trade unions.
 This brought former manual grades into the GLPC job evaluation scheme and replaced spot points with narrow grade bands.
 This has been implemented by the Council.
-One of the key aims of the agreement was to eliminate potential pay inequality from previous pay structures and ensure that new pay structures are free from discrimination.

-- 3.8 New and changed jobs are evaluated using the relevant job evaluation scheme, with the appropriate grade being determined using a range of factors. - 3.9 The scale point on which an individual is appointed to the post is normally the lowest of the grade but will depend on skills and experience.
+One of the key aims of the agreement was to eliminate potential pay inequality from previous pay structures and ensure that new pay structures are free from discrimination. - 3.8 New and changed jobs are evaluated using the relevant job evaluation scheme, with the appropriate grade being determined using a range of factors. - 3.9 The scale point on which an individual is appointed to the post is normally the lowest of the grade but will depend on skills and experience.
 There may be exceptional circumstances where an individual may be appointed higher (e.g. to match a current salary) which would require the relevant evidence and appropriate approval.

-4 Head of Paid Service, Statutory Chief Officer, Non-Statutory Chief Officer and Deputy Chief Officer remuneration
+4. Head of Paid Service, Statutory Chief Officer, Non-Statutory Chief Officer and Deputy Chief Officer remuneration

-- 4.1 Pay for the Head of Paid Service; Corporate Director, Children and Culture; Corporate Director, Health, Adults and Community; Corporate Director, Resources; and Corporate Director, Place is made up of 3 elements: - Basic pay (defined by a locally agreed grade) - London weighting allowance - Travel allowance payment - 4.2 The Chief Executive receives fee payments pursuant to his appointment as Returning Officer at elections. - 4.3 Directors; other non-statutory Chief Officers and Deputy Chief Officers receive basic pay (defined by a locally agreed grade). - 4.4 Chief Officer salary data is published on the Council's website as part of the Government's transparency agenda.
+- 4.1 The Chief Executive receives fee payments pursuant to his appointment as Returning Officer at elections. - 4.2 Directors; other non-statutory Chief Officers and Deputy Chief Officers receive basic pay (defined by a locally agreed grade). - 4.3 Chief Officer salary data is published on the Council's website as part of the Government's transparency agenda.
 For details, please see here.

-5 Salary packages
+5. Salary packages

-- 5.1 All salary packages for posts at Chief Officer level are in line with locally agreed pay scales. - 5.2 All salary packages for posts at Chief Officer level of £100,000 or more will be subject to General Purposes Committee approving the structure and grade for posts at Chief Officer level and noting by Full Council.
+- 5.1 All salary packages for posts at Chief Officer level are in line with locally agreed pay scales. - 5.2 All salary packages for posts at Chief Officer level of £100,000 or more will be subject to the Human Resources Committee approving the structure and grade for posts at Chief Officer level and noting by Full Council.

-6 Lowest paid employees (excluding Schools based staff)
+6. Lowest paid employees (excluding Schools based staff)